StianRampoldi/VLES_lagoon_ES/README.md

 The output is printed as an XLSX file.
 The model can be used to compute different future scenarios, for example by changing the climate scenario-based forcings.
+### License
+ The model is licensed under the Academic Free License version 3.0.
+ The authors for the attribution are: Brigolin, D., Rampoldi, S., & Rova, S..

 ### Packages used
 1. [deSolve](https://cran.r-project.org/web/packages/deSolve/index.html)
 2. [ODEsensitivity](https://cran.r-project.org/web/packages/ODEsensitivity/index.html)